These Are the Best States to Retire In to Make Your Savings Last

 There are a lot of factors to consider when deciding where to settle down in retirement.
 Maybe you want to be close to family, find a beachside paradise or be within walking distance of a scenic golf course.
 No matter your retirement dreams, we think you should also consider the financial ramifications of your move.
-That’s why we put together a list of the best states for retirement.
+That’s why we put together a list of the best states for retirement for 2026.

 How We Chose The Best States For Retirement

 Different states offer different benefits for retirees, and it can make a big difference on how long your savings last.
 We studied the numbers and compiled a list of the best states for each financial consideration to help you decide where you want to spend your golden years.
-You can skip to the end to see our overall financial winners, but first, here’s what you should start considering before you move.
+You can skip to the end to see our overall financial winners, but first, here’s what you should consider before you move.

 Taxes